raystack/meteor/docs/docs/concepts/processor.md

     config:
       engine: tengo
       script: |
-        asset.name = asset.name + " [" + asset.service + "]"
+        asset.name = asset.name + " [" + asset.source + "]"
 ```

-In this example, each asset first gets enriched with a `domain` attribute, then gets labeled with `source: meteor`, and finally has its name modified by the script processor.
+In this example, each entity first gets enriched with a `domain` attribute, then gets labeled with `source: meteor`, and finally has its name modified by the script processor.

 More info about available processors can be found [here](../reference/processors.md).